JigSawPsycho/Project-Tracker/README.md

 # Known Issues
 - Tabbing between UI elements does not work
 - Have to refresh the page to go back to previous UI screen
+- No way to remove confidential warning at bottom of image